Skip to main content

 Critical Points and Sign Analysis

-Critical points are the values of the variable that make any factor of the polynomial zero.
+Critical points are values of the variable where the polynomial equals zero, found by setting each factor equal to zero.
 These points divide the number line into intervals.
-By testing values from each interval, you determine whether the polynomial is positive or negative there, which helps identify the solution set.
+By testing values in each interval, you determine whether the polynomial is positive or negative there, which helps identify the solution set.

 Recommended video: